-9.5 Fishbox, Baitwell and Storage Compartment Drains Forward Fishbox/Storage Compartment
+9.5 Fishbox, Baitwell and Storage Compartment Drains Forward Fishbox

-The forward fishbox located below the casting platform is drained overboard by a thru-hill fitting and valve located in the forward bilge.
-The valve is accessed through an inspection plate inside the head compartment.
-Always make sure the valve is open when fishbox is being used.
+The forward fishbox below the cockpit sole is drained overboard by a pump out system located in the forward bilge.
+It is accessed through an inspection plate inside the center console on the 243 Center Console and just forward of the console on the 223 Center Console.